Mary-Louise Parker

-Early life
+Early life and education

 Parker was born in Columbia, South Carolina, the youngest of four children, to Caroline Louise (née Morell) and John Morgan Parker, a judge who served in the U.S. Army.
 Because of her father's career, Parker spent parts of her childhood in South Carolina, Tennessee, and Texas, as well as in Thailand, Germany, and France.
 She described her childhood as "profoundly unhappy", noting that, "My parents did everything they could; I had books, clothes, a home and a warm bed, but I was never happy."
 She graduated from Marcos de Niza High School in Tempe, Arizona.
 Parker majored in drama at the University of North Carolina School of the Arts and graduated in 1986.